Dashticz/dashticz/docs/blocks/graphs.rst

 .. image :: img/p1_legend_2.jpg

 However what I would like to see is:

 * The sum of Usage 1 and Usage 2
-* The sum of Return 1 and Return 2, but than negative
+* The sum of Return 1 and Return 2, but then negative
 * A line to show the nett energy usage: Usage 1 + Usage 2 - Return 1 - Return
 * The usage and return data should be presented as bars.
 The nett energy as a line.